-If a student is suspected to have engaged in cheating, collusion or plagiarism and breached the school's standards of academic integrity the matter will be referred to the Principal and or the

-Diploma Programme Coordinator.
+If a student is suspected to have engaged in cheating, collusion or plagiarism and breached the school's standards of academic integrity the matter will be referred to the Head of School and or the Diploma Programme Coordinator.
 The student will be informed of the concerns of the teacher and the matter will be investigated.
-The student has the right to reply to the allegation and discuss the matter with the Programme Coordinator or the Principal.
+The student has the right to reply to the allegation and discuss the matter with the Programme Coordinator or the Head of School.

-If it can be shown that inappropriate work has been submitted, the programme coordinator will make a recommendation to the Principal as to whether or not the case is one of academic dishonesty, or of an academic infringement, both are cases of academic misconduct.
+If it can be shown that inappropriate work has been submitted, the programme coordinator will make a recommendation to the Head of School as to whether or not the case is one of academic dishonesty, or of an academic infringement, both are cases of academic misconduct.
 In line with the scenarios below the programme coordinator needs to determine if the difference between these two possibilities is one of intent.
-The Principal, in consultation with the Programme Coordinator and Academic panel, will decide the outcome of the case.
+The Head of School, in consultation with the Programme Coordinator and Academic panel, will decide the outcome of the case.
 If the investigation provides evidence beyond reasonable doubt that the student has intended to cheat, collude, or plagiarise then a mark of zero will be given for that work.